SparrowClover33/SparrowClover33/README.md

 - People who are rude in general
 - People copying my skins
 - I don't like pointing this out, but close friends (+ the person I'm mentioning without name) of someone who I had drama months ago outside and in PT.
 They probably know who I am talking about, but I don't wanna get into this conversation again and this also made a scar on me so please DNI thank you!
-- Hazbin fans sort of, I like cosplays of ppl but that's pretty much it, I don't hate someone liking it tho
-- TADC fans, especially the ones from Safe 1 (same thing like with Hazbin fans that you good if you like it and we good too).
+- TADC fans, especially the ones from Safe 1 (I like cosplays of ppl but that's pretty much it, though you good if you like it and we good too).
 I have bad experience with them and I saw there's still some toxicity going around there with copying styles, dramas etc.
 - Horndogs,Genital,NSFW in general ponies & people who tries to have pony sex (idc if it's for jokes, you're getting blocked or hidden)
 - DSMP fans
 - Forsaken fans (this is more to minors because they are weird sometimes ngl)
+- MINORS who are in 18+ server (I think it's obvious why '-')

 IWC:
 - People below 17 years old, I often hang out anyways in 18+, but just please then keep interactions to minimum after I compliment you or something before adding me on PT or somewhere else
+- Hazbin fans sort of, I like cosplays of ppl but that's pretty much it, I don't hate someone liking it tho
 - I sometimes need some time alone, so I probably move somewhere alone, but please don't cover me or bother when I have DNI, thank you!
 - South Park fans